Southport and Ainsdale Golf Club Course Review - Golf Monthly

-Southport and Ainsdale Golf Club Course Review - James Braid's links poses a fine test on this famous coast where S&A continues to impress amid strong competition
+James Braid's links poses a fine test on this famous coast where S&A continues to impress amid strong competition

 Southport and Ainsdale Golf Club Course Review

-Medal Tee – Par 72 – 6,803 Yards
+Medal Tee: Par 72 – 6,803 Yards

-Weekdays except Thursday morning – limited times at weekends
+Visitor Times: Weekdays except Thursday morning – limited times at weekends

 Southport and Ainsdale Golf Club Course Review

-The course at Southport & Ainsdale dates from 1925, the work of five-time Open champion and prolific course architect James Braid.
+Dating from 1925, Southport & Ainsdale is the work of five-time Open champion and prolific course architect James Braid.

 The fact the layout has remained largely unchanged since that time is testament to the quality of Braid’s design and the terrain on which it sits.
 This is a very natural-feeling links set over undulating duneland that was previously used for grazing cows and sheep.